 BENEFIT Having architectural, MEP design and construction all under one roof ensures nothing is missed.
 It provides a clearer picture because there are fewer drawing changes and further manages tenant expectations.

-BENEFIT: By transferring risk to the design-builder, clients have more schedule and budget certainty.
+BENEFIT: By having the design-builder help manage the risk, clients have more schedule and budget certainty.
 This leads to faster, more informed decisions.
-The landlord and tenant broker also benefit from relinquishing project cost and schedule risk after the lease is executed.

 Having a design-builder involved earlier in the process eliminates the need to have fully complete drawings before fully bidding out to general contractors.
 The entire project team is assembled and construction can commence to meet the proposed schedule.
 Another benefit of early involvement is the design-builder can assist with tenant and landlord coordination by communicating the entire scope of work to the building engineer, vendors and team while design is being completed.